johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/Software-Reengineering.md

 Project: Assignment
 ===============

-Milestones
+**Milestones**
+All Deliverables will be submitted on Canvas
-* Monday 12-Oct-2025 - 11h59 pm - Project Definition & Group Assembly & Precondition Report: Confirm your project (standard or custom) and group members by e-mail to John Businge with: (please check the details on the subject and message content in the Assignment page).
+* Monday 12-Oct-2025 - 11h59 pm - Project Definition & Group Assembly & Precondition Report: Confirm your project and group members on Canvas.
 Include a precondition report, details of this report to follow on the [project page]().
-* Wednesday 26-Oct-2025 - 11h59 pm - Intermediate Report - Tool Usage: Send the Intermediate Report (in PDF format) by e-mail to Dr. John Businge.
+* Wednesday 26-Oct-2025 - 11h59 pm - Intermediate Report - Tool Usage: Send the Intermediate Report (in PDF format).
 * Wednesday 16-Nov-2025 Concluding Session & Feedback Session
-* Wednesday 30-Nov-2025 11h59pm (**Date to be confirmed**; one week before the oral exam) - Final Report: Send the Report (in PDF format) by e-mail to Dr. John Businge.
+* Wednesday 30-Nov-2025 11h59pm (**Date to be confirmed**; one week before the oral exam) - Final Report: Send the Report (in PDF format).
-* The oral exams themselves are scheduled on XXX Date to be confirmed XXX.
-See the detailed schedule below
+* The oral exams (**Tobe confirmed**)

 Group Work
 ========